timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 I also include a side note about feedback loops.
 It uses a smaller category-navigation example because filter visibility itself does not create a bidirectional interaction.
 These feedback-loop examples live under `examples/side-notes/`; the repository also includes a classic Android Views/listener-binding version of the same problem.

 The runnable `sample-app` is optional.
-It exists so you can interact with the examples visually.
+It exists so you can interact with selected examples visually.
 The tests are focused on the async ordering examples, where behavior is harder to verify by inspection alone.

 ## Stage 1: Local state is enough